You get genital herpes by having sex -- vaginal, oral, or anal -- with someone who already has it.

 - Blood test

-If you get a “positive” result from one of the tests, it likely means you either have genital herpes or have been exposed to the virus.
+If you get a “positive” result from the viral culture or PCR tests, it likely means you have herpes. .

 You don’t need to do anything to prepare for these tests.
 They don’t take long, but how soon you get your results depends on the type of test and the lab that does it.